gitouni/pygame-aircraft-wars-Ultra/README.md

 Sound effect with attack, receiving attack and explode

-player status: HP, cooling, enenergy player award: gold, dimaond, score
+Player status: HP, cooling, enenergy

+Player award: gold, dimaond, score

-player weapon: Missile (can track enemies automatically and has maximum flight time), bullet
+Player weapon: missile, bullet

-enemy scene can be created by a GUI without any code!
+Enemy scene can be created by a GUI without any code!

 Multiple customizable properties！

 More levels will appear in subsequent versions！
 ### Get Start